Olympiapark Berlin: Post–World War II and Cold War era (1949–1989)

 The Olympic Stadium was renovated for the 1974 FIFA World Cup hosted by West Germany.
 This renovation most notably included the addition of a partial roof over the stadium's main tribunes in the northern and southern stands, covering 26,000 seats.
 The roof was designed by Dübbers and Krahe.
 This roof, a modern construction made of Plexiglas and steel, provided a modern and light in appearance which aesthetically contrasted the traditional and heavy construction of the original stadium.
 The renovation also added press stands, modernized the restrooms, and separated the reporters trench from the stands with a Plexiglas wall.

-The late 1970s were a successful era for Hertha BSC at the Olympic Stadium, reaching the semifinals of the UEFA Cup in 1979 and the finals of the German Cup both in 1977 and 1979.
-After a decline through the 1980s, Hertha fell into the Regional Leagues in 1986.
-Hertha recovered, and joined the Second Division for their 1988–1989 season.
+The late 1970s were a successful era for Hertha BSC at the Olympic Stadium, reaching the semi-finals of the UEFA Cup in 1979 and the finals of the German Cup both in 1977 and 1979.
+After a decline through the 1980s, Hertha fell into the Amateur-Oberliga Berlin in 1986 and moved to the smaller Poststadion.
+Hertha recovered, and joined the 2.
+Bundesliga for the 1988–1989 season, and returned to the Olympic Stadium.

 In 1972 the Summer Olympics again were held in Germany, with West Germany hosting the games in Munich.
 The main concentrations of venues for these games were also organized in an Olympic Park.

+Since 1985, the Olympic Stadium has hosted all DFB-Pokal finals, and from 1985 to 2009 also the women's DFB-Pokal finals.